Roestdev/hebrew_accents/README.md

 ## Description

 This crate is going to be a library to find, filter and show Masoretic Hebrew accents.

 ### Brief overview in the accents in the Tanach

-The accents used in the Tanach have been the subject of extensive scholarly research and discussion, with numerous books and articles written on the topic over the years.
+The accents used in the Tanach have been (are) the subject of extensive scholarly research and discussion, with numerous books and articles written on the topic over the years.
 The system of accents employed in the Tanach is complex and nuanced, presenting a challenging area of study for scholars and researchers.

 Several factors contribute to the complexity of Hebrew accents in the Tanach, including:
 - Accents have three roles at the same time: